pelithne/k8s/admin-account-access.md

 ## Use Service Connections in pipeline

+If you can not create service principals, you can not generate a pipeline automatically for deployment to AKS.

+Instead, select to create a new pipeline, and then choose **Existing Azure Pipelines YAML file**

 You can reference the Service Connection from your pipeline, simply using their names.
 For instance, you can create a variable called $aks_sc that references your Kubernetes Service Connection by including this in your yaml pipeline

 ````yaml